April 10, 2022

 To conclude

 Scope 3 emissions can be managed more thoroughly with proper communication and data insights throughout the value chain.
-Scope 1 and 2 reporting that is done accurately by others in the value chain will also further you along on your net zero journey so all scope 3s do not fall on the same reporting company.
+Scope 1 and 2 reporting that is done accurately by others in the value chain will also further you along on your net zero journey so all scope 3 emissions do not fall on the same reporting company.

 Cover photo by Johannes Plenio from Pexels